pombase/website/src/docs/datasets/index.md

 ### FTP site ###
 [*S. pombe* ftp site root directory](ftp://ftp.pombase.org/) (the "pombe" subdirectory contains the current files of most interest)

+For FTP downloads, connect as "guest" if prompted; see [this FAQ](faq/do-i-need-password-download-ftp-site) for more information.

 -------

 ### [Genome sequence and features](/downloads/genome-datasets) ###